- About this Journal

 - Patricia Kameri-Mbote, Professor of Law, Strathmore University, Nairobi, Kenya

-- Karen Morrow, Professor of Environmental Law, Swansea University, UK
+- Karen Morrow, Professor of Environmental Law, University of Swansea, UK

 - Bradford Morse, Dean and Professor of Law, Thompson Rivers University, Canada; Professor of Law, University of Waikato, New Zealand; Professor Emeritus, University of Ottawa, Canada

 - Andreas Philippopoulos-Mihalopoulos, Professor of Law and Theory; Director of the Centre for Law and Theory, University of Westminster, UK